gabrielemorini/gabrielemorini/README.md

 <hr>

-# 🚀 **About Me**

-I am currently developing my skills in system administration with a focus on Linux-based infrastructures, Windows Server, virtualization, and open-source technologies.
-I'm passionate about:

-  🌐 Linux Systems (Debian, Rocky Linux)
-  🛠 Windows Server management and administration
-  📦 Containerization (Docker)
-  🖥️ Virtualization with VMware
-  🛠 Automation with Bash and Python scripting
-  📋 Scripting and automation tools (e.g., Bash, Python) 🛠 Monitoring and tuning system performance

----

 # 💡 **Future Projects**

 Here are some of the projects I'm working on and planning to upload soon:

-# 🚀 **Future Projects**

 | Project Name | Category | Description | Links |
 | ------------ | -------- | ----------- | ----- |